ncatlab/nlab-content/pages/4/1/4/1/21414/content.md

-For instance, left and right [[Bousfield localizations]] that in the setting of [[combinatorial model categories]] require [[left properness]] respectively [[right properness]] of the given [[combinatorial model category]], can be constructed without these assumptions in the setting of combinatorial weak model categories.
+For instance, left and right [[Bousfield localizations]] that in the setting of [[combinatorial model categories]] require [[left properness]] respectively [[right properness]] of the given [[combinatorial model category]].
+For combinatorial _weak_ model categories these localisations can be constructed without either properness assumption.

 ## Definition